 I have been queuing in this line since seven o’clock.
 After looking at the green Toyota watch located in the dashboard, I understand that it is four hours ago.
 Time has not flown by.
 Two kilometres before the boarder everything stopped.
 And one kilometre and four hours later we are still waiting.
 But it’s my own fault.
 I should have known that since it is the end of the month, all the Basotho people (people from Lesotho) working in South Africa, have collected their monthly pay and are now heading back home to see their family.
 Most of the men haven’t seen their wives and children for a month.
 Even though I have had long day, I shouldn’t complain!

 I am on my way to meet the Red Cross.
 We are laying the grounds and structure for the next couple of weeks.
 I am alone in the car, but in a few days I will take the journey once more and one person will turn into a group.
 Three winter pale Norwegians will wait for me at the O.R.
 Tambo airport in Johburg.
 Three pale Norwegians ready to make the most out of the next ten days.
 Friends, but professionals in their own field will be travelling with me.
 Our mission is to make a movie.
-The first part is already captured at Skøyen in Oslo, where our friends at Visma do their business and eat their lunch.

 What are the effects?

 Can the power of photography actually change?
 Is it more than just a situation and information that is turned into a beautiful moment and looked upon?
 I believe it is.
 And I want to show exactly what a single moment of time immortalized with the powerful tool of a camera can create for the lives of those portrayed.
 That is our mission.